percona/pmm-doc/docs/concepts/architecture.md

 * `pmm-agent` is a client-side component a minimal command-line interface, which is a central entry point in charge for bringing the client functionality: it carries on client’s authentication, gets the client configuration stored on the PMM Server, manages exporters and other agents.

-* `node_exporter` is a Prometheus exporter that collects general system metrics.
+* `node_exporter` is an exporter that collects general system metrics.

-* `mysqld_exporter` is a Prometheus exporter that collects MySQL server metrics.
+* `mysqld_exporter` is an exporter that collects MySQL server metrics.

-* `mongodb_exporter` is a Prometheus exporter that collects MongoDB server metrics.
+* `mongodb_exporter` is an exporter that collects MongoDB server metrics.

-* `postgres_exporter` is a Prometheus exporter that collects PostgreSQL performance metrics.
+* `postgres_exporter` is an exporter that collects PostgreSQL performance metrics.

-* `proxysql_exporter` is a Prometheus exporter that collects ProxySQL performance metrics.
+* `proxysql_exporter` is an exporter that collects ProxySQL performance metrics.

 To make data transfer from PMM Client to PMM Server secure, all exporters are able to use SSL/TLS encrypted connections, and their communication with the PMM server is protected by the HTTP basic authentication.